Recycling & Waste

 Minimizing Manufacturing Waste

-We further reduced the waste we sent to landfill from four percent of our overall manufacturing refuse stream in 2013 to three percent in 2014.
+We further reduced the waste we sent to landfill from three percent of our overall manufacturing refuse stream in 2014 to less than one percent in 2015.

 Recycling & Composting